By Victoria Lavelle

 In addition to educational programs offered to thousands of students each year, the historical museum, Benjamin Ring’s house, Gideon Gilpin’s home, and orientation film usher in an average of 5,000 visitors annually.

-Sitting atop the grounds’ entrance is the Benjamin Ring House, referred to as Washington’s Headquarters according to Andrew M. Outten, Brandywine Battlefield’s director of Education and Museum Services.
+Sitting atop the grounds’ entrance is the Benjamin Ring House, also referred to as Washington’s Headquarters according to Andrew M. Outten, Brandywine Battlefield’s director of Education and Museum Services.

 “The American Revolution-era home was built in two stages beginning in 1731 and is a superb example of a traditional Quaker stone home,” Outten said.
 “The home and surrounding land was the residence of prominent Quaker Benjamin Ring, whose three sons were on the musters list.
 In 1731, General George Washington utilized the home for a council of war, but took shelter in a tent just outside the home.”